OutSystems/docs-odc/src/eap/building-apps/data/edit-data.md

 ![Edit data in Service Studio](images/edit-data-odcs.png)

-In ODC Studio, you can edit entity data.
+In ODC Studio, you can edit entity data in the development stage.
 The [entities](../data/modeling/entity.md) must meet the following criteria:

 * Entities must have an identifier attribute.